-Exercise 4.40.
-Construct t he truth table for $(p \to q) \land q.$
+★Exercise 4.40.
+Construct the truth table for $(p \rightarrow q) \land q$ .

-p q $p \rightarrow q$ $(p \to q) \land q$]
+p q $p \rightarrow q$ $(p \to q) \land q$

-T T]
+Τ T

-T F]
+Τ F

 F T

-\overline{F} F]
+F F

 Note: As long as all possible values of the variables are included, the order of the rows of a truth table does not matter.
 However, by convention one of two orderings is usually used.
 Since there is an interesting connection to the binary representation of numbers, let's take a closer look at this connection in the next example.